arungudelli/angularjswiki/content/en/material/datepicker/index.md

 title = "Datepicker in Angular using mat-datepicker | Material Design" date = 2019-12-25T00:00:00
 lastmod = 2019-12-25T01:00:00
-draft = true  # Is this a draft? true/false
+draft = false  # Is this a draft? true/false
 toc = false  # Show table of contents? true/false
 type = "docs"  # Do not modify. parentdoc = "material" prev = "badge"
-featured="angular-material-tooltip.jpg"
+featured="angular-material-date-picker.jpg"
 authors = ["admin"]
 summary ="To implement date picker in Angular we can use angular material datepicker module called MatDatepickerModule." keywords=["matdatepicker,Angular Material datepicker"]